DiggnDeeper/wp-dapp/CONTRIBUTING.md

 - Update relevant documentation for your changes
 - Add comments to your code
 - Consider updating the README if your changes affect usage

+## Backups & Sync

+- Before structural changes, create a quick zip of the plugin directory
+- For Nextcloud users, exclude `node_modules`, caches, and vendor dirs to prevent sync churn

 ## Commit Messages